Xtra-Computing/thundersvm/R/README.md

     set the parameter C of class i to weight*C, for C-SVC

 *verbose*: bool(default=False)\
-    Enable verbose output.
-Note that this setting takes advantage of a per-process runtime setting in libsvm that, if enabled, may not work properly in a multithreaded context.
+    enable verbose output.
+Note that this setting takes advantage of a per-process runtime setting; if enabled, ThunderSVM may not work properly in a multithreaded context.

 *max_iter*: int, optional (default=-1)\
-    Hard limit on iterations within solver, or -1 for no limit.
+    hard limit on the number of iterations within the solver, or -1 for no limit.

 *dataset*: string\
-    dataset path to train.
+    file path to training dataset.

 *model_file*: string, optional\
-    file path to save model.
+    file path to save the trained model.

 *test_dataset*: string\
-    dataset path to test
+   file path to test set

 *out_file*: string, optional\
-    file path to save predict outcomes.
+    file path to save predicted outcomes.